 It is crucial to recognize that domestic violence occurs in all communities, without respect to income, ethnicity, culture, gender, sexual preference, age or disability.
 Domestic violence adversely affects all of society and must be met with zero tolerance.
 Recognize risk factors: controlling behaviors, physical violence that increases in frequency and severity, threats with weapons or threats against someone’s life, attempted strangulation, forced sex, threats of suicide, violence against children or animals, and violence outside the home.

-“Domestic violence is no respecter of age or background,” according to Caron Withers, Chair of the Utah Domestic Violence Council, “so to increase public awareness, information on domestic violence related deaths is collected from public sources and continuously updated by the Utah Domestic Violence Council.”
-The full 2008 Domestic Violence Related Death list and other domestic violence-related information are available on the Utah Domestic Violence Council website located at www.udvc.org.
+“Domestic violence is no respecter of age or background,” according to Caron Withers, Chair of the Utah Domestic Violence Coalition, “so to increase public awareness, information on domestic violence related deaths is collected from public sources and continuously updated by the Utah Domestic Violence Coalition.”
+The full 2008 Domestic Violence Related Death list and other domestic violence-related information are available on the Utah Domestic Violence Coalition website located at www.udvc.org.

 If you or someone you know is experiencing abuse, tell someone.
 For immediate help call 9-1-1.
 If you decide to leave a violent relationship, do not threaten to leave, as this may escalate the situation.
 Call the Utah Domestic Violence Link-Line at 1-800-897-LINK (5465) for help.
 You can be referred to an advocate who will help you create a safety plan and help find shelter for you and your children.
 If you are an abuser, there is also help available for you through the Link-Line.
 All calls are confidential and could save lives.
 Remember, there’s no excuse for abuse.
 Make domestic violence intolerable in your community.
 End domestic violence by breaking the silence.
 Ask for help.
 Accept help.